OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ##The modal editor

 The modal editor is used to show advanced options and larger text fields for adding or editing variables.
 The modal editor can be opened at any time when editing an existing variable and there is the option to close the editor and keep entering data via the table.
 We want to make sure that if a user is only using the keyboard to enter variables that the modal was still accessible via a link and a keyboard shortcut (ctl+o).
 The same keyboard commands are used to navigate through the modal editor as the table.

 The advanced settings in modal editor include:

-Description
+- Description
-Large code editor
+- Large code editor
-Prompted value
+- Prompted value
-Tenant tag sets
+- Tenant tag sets

 ![Octopus variable modal editor](modal.png "width=500")

 ![Octopus variable modal editor - define scope](modal-scope.png "width=500")

 ##Feedback

-We think what we have outlined above will definitely improve the way we add variables and provide a better platform for us to add more advance features to the editor.
+We think what we have outlined above will improve the way we add variables and provide a better platform for us to add more advance features to the editor.

 We would love to hear your feedback on our plans for the first release of the variable editor.